meifatang/blog/src/content/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+title: "Test article"
+description: "Here is my test article"
-pubDate: "Jul 01 2022"
+pubDate: "March 14 2022"
-heroImage: "/placeholder-hero.jpg"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.